captain-majid/CoachAI/README.md

 * When playing in ICCUP, the game is logged and you'll get the win/lose points, this won't happen if one of the players is Computer.

 #  Features in-game & in-replay:
-- The RealTime measure of Macro (train/build/upgrade) is here, Terran repairs not accounted, many players still measure it just by the used supplies at specific time or by inaccurate replay analysis tools, in-replay you can know @any second who is the best Macro player (same as the score screen you see at the end of game/replay).
+- The RealTime measure of Macro (train/build/upgrade) is here (Terran repairs not accounted), many players still measure it just by the used supplies at specific time or by inaccurate replay analysis tools, in-replay you can know @any second who is the best Macro player (same as the score screen you see at the end of game/replay).
 - Want to know how many unit/building has been lost in-game/in-replay ?, just select one of the same type.
 - The # of units/buildings and also the ones in-progress, and the remaining build time for each one in progress, also the remaining time for each Tech/Upgrade in progress.
 - Buildings that has Rally Point will draw a line to the RP.